What is a Reverberation Chamber?

 Reverberation chambers are useful for performing immunity & emission tests in compliance with all international EMC standards on a wide range of frequencies (typically from a few MHz to 18/40 GHz).
 The application areas of reverberation chambers are aeronautics (RTCA DO 160), automotive (IEC EN61000-4-21), military (MIL-STD-461), antenna measurement, and channel modeling of mobile communication.

 Figure 3: Test set-up

 Inside a reverberation chamber that has perfectly conducting walls, the electromagnetic field distribution is characterized by a standing-wave pattern because of the reflection from the walls.
-As per the electromagnetic theory, the electromagnetic fields have different modes.
+As per the electromagnetic theory, electromagnetic fields have different modes.
 The modes of the electromagnetic field will change with the boundary of the cavity, thus changing the standing-wave pattern within the cavity boundary.

 Figure 4: Field distribution

 When the mode stirrer rotates, it will change the boundary of the chamber inside a reverberation chamber that results in modification of electromagnetic field distribution inside the cavity (Figure 4).
 The stirrer system is rotated electronically or mechanically (by a metallic paddle).
 Hence, by mode-stirring, a statistically isotropic and homogeneous field environment (as per EMC standards) is created inside the chamber.
 Since MSRC (mode-stirred reverberation chamber) is a multi-mode resonant cavity; so it allows to obtain high field strength.

 Frequency range: Represents the useable frequency range of the reverberation chamber.
 It is usually in the range of MHz to GHz range.

 Typical shielding effectiveness: Represents the maximum shielding effectiveness/attenuation (in dB) provided by the reverberation chamber at a given frequency range (MHz to GHz).